 The day-use areas at Presqu’ile are absolutely huge!

 There are two main picnic areas.
 The first is a large open, grassy area along the lakeshore and Lighthouse Lane.
-This area is serviced by vault toilets and has plenty of picnic tables spread out along the way.

 After we checked out of our campsite, we were able to head down to Lighthouse Lane and spend the day by the water, with our trailer right there.